 It takes time to build effective movement patterns and progressively build athletic qualities, the sooner you start, the more effective you’ll be when it becomes a critical part of your Muay Thai.

-Employing modalities such as olympic lifting, strength, plyometric, speed and agility training progressively over the long term, creates a robust, high performing fighting athlete capable of exploiting all technical and tactical Muay Thai advantages.
+Employing modalities such as loaded jump training, kettlebell swings, olympic lifting, strength, plyometric, speed and agility training progressively over the long term, creates a robust, high performing fighting athlete capable of exploiting all technical and tactical Muay Thai advantages.

-I hope this helps clarify things a little more.
-I’ve linked to other posts on this site that go a little deeper into some of the areas mentioned in this summary.
-As always, please let me have our comments below, then I can better help out.
+I’ve already linked to other posts on this site that go a little deeper into some of the areas mentioned in this summary.
+But here are two rock solid additions you must prioritise...